Documentation Index

 The agent can route crawl-like work in two ways:

-• Pattern-based crawl: URL wildcard matching (pattern).
+- Pattern-based crawl: URL wildcard matching (

-• Query-based crawl: semantic page scanning (query) from seed URLs.
+- Query-based crawl: semantic page scanning (

 This distinction matters for behavior, but you usually only provide prompt and let the agent choose.